-In the event a student withdraws from the college, that student should initiate the process by obtaining a drop form from the Student Records Office and completing it.
+In the event a student wishes to withdraw from a course, that student should initiate the process by obtaining an add/drop form from the Student Hub and completing it.
+Students completely withdrawing from the College are required to see an academic advisor prior to the withdrawal.

 - Has a delinquent financial account at the college.